nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 A subclass of  `Storage.java`, used for storing and loading `Ingredient`s from the `Fridge`.
 It contains an `IngredientList` , as a `GenericList` of  `Ingredient`s, to keep track of the entries/ingredients being stored, loaded, and  dynamically changed during the program execution.
 The Ingredients are saved by using the format specified by their `printInFile()` method.
 The text file linked to this component is *"fridge.txt"*.

-The format print in file follows is  `ingredient_name|ingredient_amount|ingredient_expiry date` .
-See the example below:
+The format that print in file follows is  `ingredient_name|ingredient_amount|ingredient_expiry date` .
+See the example below as printed in the `fridge.txt` file during the program execution:

 ```
 milk|3|09/09/2019